-What is the Canada Pro Deposit?
+What is Canada PRO?

-The Canada Pro is a tax credit deposit to eligible residents of the provinces of Ontario and Alberta.
 It is a government-sponsored monetary program that assists low-income households in Canada, giving them the strength to have a plan in the event of an emergency and making life easier for those with money problems.

-Canada Pro is also known as the Ontario Trillium Benefits (for eligible residents of Ontario), and it has three components, namely;
+Canada PRO is also known as the Ontario Trillium Benefits (for eligible residents of Ontario), and it has three components, namely;

 - Ontario Energy and Property Tax Credit